jeffsim/bluesky/README.md

 ## Can see it in action?
 You can view a very early sample here: http://navSample.bluesky.io.
 The sample does basically nothing, but you can pull up the page source and see that, indeed, it's a Win8 application running on the Web.
 The sample is the Visual Studio 'WinJS Navigation' template', and the only modifications were to change scripts from WinJS to bluesky, and tweak some styles).
 You can read more about this sample in the Samples folder's readme file.
 A more robust sample will come with the R1 release.

 Another option is to view the Tests running on the web; you can do that here: http://tests.bluesky.io/testharness/testharness.html.
+If you really want to hurt your brain, do it on an iPad.
 ## How do I use the API?
 See the readme in the Samples folder for instructions on how the WinJS navigation template was converted to bluesky.
 A more robust answer will be part of R1.
 ## What comes when?